 Data verification is the process of checking and validating the data.
 (The term 'ratification' is used in some networks).
-Data entered on the Defra Air Information Resource (UK-AIR at http://uk-air.defra.gov.uk) in near real time are provided as provisional data.
+Data uploaded to the Defra Air Information Resource (UK-AIR at http://uk-air.defra.gov.uk) in near real time are provided as provisional data.
 All these data are then carefully screened and checked via the verification process.
 The verified data then overwrite the provisional data on the website.
 It should however be noted that there are occasionally circumstances where data which have been flagged as 'Verified' could be subject to further revision.
 This may be for example where:

-- A QA/QC audit has detected a problem which affects data back into an earlier verification period. - Long-term analysis has detected an anomaly between expected and measured trends which requires further investigation and possible data correction.
-This was the case with 2000-2008 particulate monitoring data in the UK national network. - Further research comes to light which indicates that new or tighter QA/QC criteria are required to meet the data quality objectives.
+- A QA/QC audit has detected a problem which affects data from earlier verification periods. - Long-term analysis has detected an anomaly between expected and measured trends which requires further investigation and possible data correction. - Further research comes to light which indicates that new or tighter QA/QC criteria are required to meet the data quality objectives.
 This may require review and revision of historical data by applying the new criteria.